-- NOTE: When you perform this operation, all data on the RAID drives will be lost. - NOTE: If your computer currently boots to RAID and you delete the RAID volume in the Intel RAID Option ROM, your computer will become unbootable. - 1 Press <Ctrl> when you are prompted to enter the Intel RAID Option ROM utility. - 2 Use the up- and down-arrow keys to highlight Delete RAID Volume, and press <Enter>. - 3 Use the up- and down-arrow keys to highlight the RAID volume you want to delete, and press <Delete>. - 4 Press <y> to confirm the deletion of the RAID volume. - 5 Press <Esc> to exit the Intel Option ROM utility.
+NOTE: If your computer currently boots to RAID and you delete the RAID volume in the Intel RAID Option ROM, your computer will become unbootable.

+- Press <Ctrl> when you are prompted to enter the Intel RAID Option ROM utility. - 2 Use the up- and down-arrow keys to highlight Delete RAID Volume, and press <Enter>. - 3 Use the up- and down-arrow keys to highlight the RAID volume you want to delete, and press <Delete>. - 4 Press <y> to confirm the deletion of the RAID volume. - 5 Press <Esc> to exit the Intel Option ROM utility.

-Configuring for RAID Using the Intel® Matrix Storage Manager
+Configuring for RAID Using the Intel[®] Matrix Storage Manager

-If you already have one hard drive with the operating system installed on it, and you want to add a second hard drive and reconfigure both drives into a RAID volume without losing the existing operating system and any data, you need to use the migrating option (see "Migrating to a RAID 1 Volume" on page 52).
+If you already have one hard drive with the operating system installed on it, and you want to add a second hard drive and reconfigure both drives into a RAID volume without losing the existing operating system and any data, you need to use the migrating option (see "Migrating to a RAID 1 Volume" on page 52 or "Migrating to a RAID 1 Volume" on page 52).
 Create a RAID 1 Volume only when: